Long Crendon Courthouse

 In the 19th century the building was used to house the local Sunday school, but by 1890 it was in poor condition and threatened with being pulled down.
 The local vicar launched a campaign to save the courthouse, and in 1900 it became the second building purchased by the National Trust (the first was Alfriston Clergy House in East Sussex).
 The ground floor is let to a tenant, so visits are limited to the courthouse itself on the first floor.
 This is reached via a set of very steep stairs.

-It is interesting that the National Trust are not even sure how old the building is.
-There are no written records, and though the village website suggests a date of 1485 it could in fact be as early as the 14th century.
+It is interesting that the National Trust is not even sure how old the building is.
+There are no written records, and though the village website suggests a date of 1485, it could, in fact, be as early as the 14th century.

 About Long Crendon Courthouse